active-group/sp-eu/architecture.md

 users' workflow, currently this is not a distinct activity.
 For example, users spontaneously look for information on Google Maps to serve an immediate need.
-When they found what they were looking for, they might copy this information over into their own note book or a shared spreadsheet or they might not.
+When they found what they were looking for, they might copy this information over into their own notebook or a shared spreadsheet or they might not.

 ## Requirements and Constraints